Kalaba01/to-do-list/README.md

 6) Share Task List - Users can share their task list via email.
 7) Read Tasks Aloud - Users can use text-to-speech functionality to read tasks aloud.
 8) Undo Deletions - Users can undo task deletions using CTRL+Z, restoring either a single deleted task or all tasks if they were all deleted at once.

-## Libraries and Third-Party Plugins

-The following libraries and npm packages are used in this project:

-1) uuid - For generating unique IDs for tasks
-2) react-icons - For using icons in the application
-3) react-speech-kit - For reading tasks aloud